fuzziqersoftware/resource_dasm/README.md

         implemented and will disassemble with the comment "// unimplemented".
     *D: Most PowerPC applications have their executable code in the data fork.
         To disassemble it, use m68kdasm (example above).
+    *E: The output image format can be specified using --image-format.
+The default output format is bmp (Windows bitmap); other supported formats are png and ppm.

 If resource_dasm fails to convert a resource, or doesn't know how to, it will attempt to decode the resource using the corresponding TMPL (template) resource if it exists.
 If there's no appropriate TMPL, the TMPL is corrupt, or the TMPL can't decode the resource, resource_dasm will produce the resource's raw data instead.